Access, Permits & Maintenance

 Do you have any questions or concerns about potholes, dust on gravel roads, debris on roads, or icy conditions?
-Contact the Public Works Department Monday through Friday by calling 604.465.2434 or for 24 hour Emergency Service 604.465.2465.
+Contact the Public Works Department Monday through Friday by calling 604.465.5454 or for after-hours Emergency Service 604.465.2465.
 Alternatively, you can now report non-emergency issues by visiting Report a Problem!

 A Highway Use Permit is necessary for a variety of types of development and business operations, including:

 Working together, both the City and residents can help keep our community clear of snow and ice so everyone can get around safely.

 View priority route maps, publications, and our Frequently Asked Questions.

 As part of city street maintenance, the City of Pitt Meadows conducts a street sweeping program.
 Main routes are maintained once every month, and a full sweep of all streets is done in the spring and fall.

 During sweeping, resident cooperation is vital to allow the work to be done efficiently and effectively.
 This includes removing vehicles, basketball hoops, and other objects from the curbside for the sweeping truck on designated days.

 What is traffic calming?